sheezah01/code_editor/README.md

 ---
-# **Code Deck | An Online IDE**
+## **Code Deck | An Online IDE**

 ## **Project Overview**
 **Code Deck** is an online Integrated Development Environment (IDE) that enables users to create, edit, and run code snippets in multiple programming languages.
-It also supports code sharing, theming, and local storage for playgrounds, making it an ideal tool for coding enthusiasts and learners.
+It also supports code sharing, theming, and local playground storage, making it an ideal tool for coding enthusiasts and learners.

 ---